Starting your Alumni Program

-Managing an Alumni Network
+How to Manage an Alumni Network

-From looking at the benefits of a network to how to measure its success, we explain the complete picture of setting up and managing your own alumni network.
+From the benefits of a network to how to measure success, we explain the complete picture of setting up and managing your own alumni network.

-What is a Company Alumni Network?
+1. What is a Corporate Alumni Network?

-A company alumni network is a platform which brings together former employees of a particular company.
+A corporate alumni network is a platform which brings together former employees of a particular company.
 Traditionally, once a person left an organization they would be forgotten about.
 They were no longer with the business and so the business felt no obligation to them.
 However, in today’s job market - where employees will move around more often and spend more years of their life working than previous generations - it can make sense to see former employees not as a distant memory but as a more active part of your business, as alumni.

 In the same way that university alumni still contribute to their alma mater, even if they no longer study there, company alumni can still be of benefit to your business.
 At EnterpriseAlumni we define alumni as anyone who has worked for an organization - they don’t have to have been full-time employees or served for a particular length of time.
 If they’ve been part of your business and have now moved on, they’re a company alumnus.
 Our experience powering some of the largest alumni networks means we know what it takes to create alumni networks that not only deliver for their members, but also for businesses.

-Do You Need an Alumni Network?
+2. Do You Need an Alumni Network?

 If you’ve ever employed anyone who has subsequently left the business, then you already have an alumni network.
 The question is not do you want to have one, but do you want to be able to maximize the benefits of it?
 A well-run, organized and engaged alumni network can deliver benefits such as savings on recruitment costs, increased referrals for open roles, new business, brand ambassadors and more.
 But these rewards require the business to be actively involved in the alumni network, to take ownership of the data and to champion it both internally and externally.

-The Benefits of an Alumni Network
+3. The Benefits of an Alumni Network

 Talent acquisition: We know that recruiting the best talent for your organization is hard and making a mistake costs money.
 An active alumni network can help reduce recruitment costs.
 Passive recruitment results in a failure rate of 46%, and when the average cost of one hire is $4129 (below management level) it’s an expensive mistake to make.
 62% of former employees would consider going back to a company they had left - becoming what are known as Boomerang hires.
 Boomerang hires typically have a 44% higher retention rate over three years, meaning that turning to your alumni network to fill those empty roles results in a more successful hire for both employer and employee.